TiagoMuller/Chess-System-Java/README.md

 Contribuições para o projeto são bem-vindas.
 Se você encontrar problemas ou tiver sugestões de melhorias, sinta-se à vontade para abrir uma issue ou enviar um pull request no repositório do projeto.
 Suas contribuições podem ajudar a aprimorar a funcionalidade e a qualidade do sistema de xadrez.

 ---------------------------------------------------------

+# Chess System in Java

+This is a Java project that implements a chess system, allowing players to play a game of chess through the command-line interface.
+The project is developed using principles of object-oriented programming and includes features such as move validation, piece capture, checkmate detection, and more.

+# Tools Used:
+The following tools were used in the development of this project:

+Java: The project is written in the Java programming language, which provides the foundation for the logic and functionality of the chess game.

+Git: Version control system used to manage the project's source code and track changes over time.
+The project repository is hosted on GitHub.

+Eclipse IDE: Integrated Development Environment (IDE) used to code, debug, and test the project.
+It provides a user-friendly interface and powerful tools for Java development.

+JUnit: Testing framework used to create and run unit tests for the chess system.
+It helps ensure the correctness of implemented functionalities and facilitates maintenance and future improvements.

+# Features:
+The chess system project offers the following features:

+Board representation: The chessboard is represented using a two-dimensional array, allowing for easy manipulation and access to individual squares.

+Piece movement: Players can move their pieces according to the rules of chess.
+The system validates each move, checking its legality and capturing opponent's pieces, when applicable.

+Checkmate detection: The system detects when a player's king is in checkmate, indicating the end of the game.

+Special moves: The project implements special moves such as castling and en passant, enhancing the gaming experience.

+Command-line interface: The game is played through the command-line interface, where players input their moves and receive feedback on the current state of the game.

+# How to Use:
+To use the chess system, follow these steps:

+Clone the project repository to your local machine using Git.

+Open the project in Eclipse IDE or your preferred Java IDE.

+Compile and run the project.

+Follow the instructions in the command-line interface to input your moves and play the game.

+# Contribution:
+Contributions to the project are welcome.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request in the project repository.
+Your contributions can help enhance the functionality and quality of the chess system.